 Dance students will be involved in the lively artistic life of the College, including the annual dance show, Hot Feet.
 Dance students are encouraged to contribute to other productions throughout the year, including tours to local schools.
-There are also many opportunities to take part in recreational dance as part of the Activities Programme, such as the Youth Dance Company, ‘Dare’ and the Level 2 Dance Leadership qualification.
+There are also many opportunities to take part in recreational dance as part of the Activities Programme, such as the Youth Dance Company, ‘Dare’, and the Level 2 Dance Leadership qualification.
 All students are expected to audition for RD1, our dance performance company.

 Course Specific Trips, Visits & Experiences

 Dance students have the opportunity to take part in a variety of course-related experiences.
-In the last couple of years, these have included:
+In the past, these have included: